operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 Test Successfully Completed
 ```

+The `test cluster` command will deploy a test pod in the given namespace that will run the e2e tests packaged in the image.
+The command will wait until the tests succeed (pod phase=`Succeeded`) or fail (pod phase=`Failed`).
-If the tests fail, the command will output the errors in the standard `go test` loggin/error format.
+If the tests fail, the command will output the test pod logs which should be the standard go test error logs.

 ## Manual Cleanup